imfulee/jaqen/README.md

 This is just some notes on what I want it to do in the future.

 - Support FM2024 having the `r-` thing in front of the UID, potentially with a flag
+- Build a GUI, maybe with Go Wails?
+- The ability to execute the binary in a different directory